Thursday, June 11th 2020

 presented by Medical Advocacy and Outreach & MAO Behavioral Health

-$70 per person (includes lunch, training materials, and contact hours certificate)
+$70 per person (includes web access to training materials, and contact hours certificate)

 Partial credit will not be offered.
 Additional instructions associated with confirmation of credit may be provided onsite.